Skip to content

 Focus on questions like: Why are they doing what they are doing?
 What can I learn from what they are doing?
 What are they doing that you should avoid repeating?
 What are the opportunities/ where is the white space?
 What new questions do I have after doing this?

-Your deliverable should be something like 10-20 slides, with a 2-3 slide executive summary (not densely packed with words – attain clarity of thought on what this output actually means for your organisation).
+Your deliverable should be something like 10-20 slides, with a 2-3 slide executive summary (not densely packed with words – you need to get to the point where you are really clear on what this output means for your organisation).

 2. Conducting primary research